The Adversary (Carrère book): Summary

 On January 9, 1993, Jean-Claude Romand's best friend, Luc Ladmiral, learns that Romand, his wife, and their children have all been involved in a house fire; out of the entire family, only Jean-Claude is alive.
 At the hospital, police begin to ask a series of odd questions, and Luc learns that they suspect foul play as Romand's wife and children were already dead before the fire started.
 When Romand's uncle goes with the police to break the news to Romand's parents, they discover them dead, having been shot multiple times.
 Initially suspecting that the murders had been a coordinated attack on Romand's family on account of his high-profile work with the World Health Organization, police soon came to discover that Romand had never worked for the organization at all, and in fact, Romand had never even graduated from university.
 Eventually his mistress also steps forward to reveal that earlier in the day he attacked her in the woods, trying to kill her, before she fought him off.

 Fascinated by the case, which quickly became a nationwide sensation, author Emmanuel Carrère sends a letter to Romand through his lawyer in 1993 asking to speak with him about writing a non-fiction account of the murders.
-After months of silence, Carrère decides to channel his energy into a new work loosely inspired by the Romand case called La Classe de neige and believes he is done with the case.
+After months of silence, Carrère decides to channel his energy into a new work loosely inspired by the Romand case called Class Trip and believes he is done with the case.
 In 1996 Romand finally replies back saying that he had been unable to speak with him earlier on the advice of his lawyer, who counselled him not to make contact with Carrère until the investigation was over.
 Carrère and Romand begin a correspondence and Carrère becomes an accredited member of the press through Le Nouvel Observateur and begins to write on Romand's trial.